sym3tri/dotfiles/README.md

 ABOUT
 -----
-All my dotfiles for my terminal based and vim life.
+All my dotfiles for my terminal and vim etc.

 Thanks to mirnazim for this:
 http://mirnazim.org/writings/vim-plugins-i-use/